 4. Even more benefits of using ACV!

-There are many benefits of doing an ACV rinse for your dreadlocks.
+There are many benefits of doing a Dread Detox with ACV rinse for your dreadlocks.
 Here are a few to boast:

 - Softens rough feeling dreadlocks